 Next we’ll design high-fidelity comps of the homepage, sub pages, and blog that show what the final designs will look like on desktop, tablet, and smart-phone screen sizes, providing up to two rounds of revisions on the design.
 The are the full-color front-end designs that show what your site will look like on the web.
 This is the time to decide if it capture your mood and style, and if there are any major elements out of place like font, color, or photography.

 Testing & Integration

 After coding the functional site, we put it through rigorous bug testing and integrate it with any third party software you use.
 To do this we’ll need to mirror your live site in a development environment, then our QA department will test the site across different browsers (Firefox, Chrome, Safari, Internet Explorer 9+) and devices (iPhone 7, Galaxy II).
 Any bugs that arise from this testing will be fixed prior to launch

 When we get the green light from our coders that the site passes all quality inspection, we’ll transfer it to the live hosting environment and redirect your domain, effectively making the site live on the web.
 At this time, we’ll walk you through your live site and show your team how to log into the back end, make updates, and maintain the site long term.

-When you work with a professional web design team, the process is extended a bit, but this serves to make sure we get it right at each important phase of the process.
+When you work with a professional web design team, the process is extended a bit, but this serves to make sure we get it right at each important phase of the process, because what makes a good website is often the attention to detail along the way.
 Your website is your first impression on potential customers and the primary tool most businesses rely on to generate positive branding and lead generation.